-The CEO and five of the other top paid employees or senior officers of the Association participate in the Farm Credit Bank of Texas Pension Plan (the "Pension Plan"), which is a qualified defined benefit retirement plan.
-Compensation, as defined in the Pension Plan, includes wages, incentive compensation, and deferrals to the 401(k) and flexible spending account plans, but excludes annual leave or sick leave that may be paid in cash at the time of termination, retirement, or transfer of employment, severance payments, retention bonuses, taxable fringe benefits, and any other payments.
+The CEO and one of the other top paid employees or senior officers of the Association participate in the Farm Credit Bank of Texas Pension Plan (the "Pension Plan"), which is a qualified defined benefit retirement plan.
+Compensation, as defined in the Pension Plan, includes wages, incentive compensation and deferrals to the 401(k) and flexible spending account plans, but excludes annual leave or sick leave that may be paid in cash at the time of termination, retirement, or transfer of employment, severance payments, retention bonuses, taxable fringe benefits and any other payments.
 Pension Plan benefits are based on the average of monthly eligible compensation over the 60 consecutive months that produce the highest average after 1996 ("FAC60").
 The Pension Plan's benefit formula for a Normal Retirement Pension is the sum of (a) 1.65 percent of FAC60 times "Years of Benefit Service" and (b) 0.50 percent of (i) FAC60 in excess of Social Security covered compensation items and (ii) "Years of Benefit Service" (not to exceed 35).
 The present value of the senior officers' accumulated Pension Plan is calculated assuming retirement had occurred at the measurement date used for financial reporting purposes with the retirement at age 65.
-The Pension Plan's benefit formula for the Normal Retirement Pension assumes that the benefit is payable in the form of a 50 percent joint and survivor annuity.
+The Pension Plan's benefit formula for the Normal Retirement Pension assumes that the senior officers are married on the date the annuity begins, that the spouse is exactly two years younger than the senior officers, and that the benefit is payable in the form of a 50 percent joint and survivor annuity.
 If any of those assumptions are incorrect, the benefit is recalculated to be the actuarial equivalent benefit.